 At a dinner months before the late President John Atta Mills was elected as President of Ghana in 2008, I told a group of Nigerian senators that I believed he might win, but it won’t be because he had a message.
 It would be because folks were tired of the New Patriotic Party(NPP).
 I voted for him.
-I thought long and hard about that choice because he didn’t mainly have any clear message or vision for Ghana.
+I thought long and hard about that choice because he didn’t really have any clear message or vision for Ghana.
 The NPP at the time had grown complacent and its officials too arrogant for my liking.
 Information Minister, Asamoah Boateng’s “go and eat konkonte” comment was enough – they needed to go and learn some humility.

-When he won, my friend Ato Kwamena Dadzie joked that he might either be a perfect president or a terrible one based on his demeanour and lack of message.
+When he won, my friend Ato Kwamena Dadzie joked that he might either be a perfect president or a terrible one based on his demeanor and lack of message.
 This was also before as Ato put it, the “tumbling and mumbling” at his inauguration.
 I had hoped the Mills administration would build on the excellent foundation the Kufuor administration left.
-The NPP government which had never been in government until 2000 introduced some very good social interventions and policies aimed at lifting the majority of our people out of poverty.
+The NPP government which had never been in government until 2000 introduced some great social interventions and policies aimed at lifting the majority of our people out of poverty.
 They had managed to wean the country off its dependence on the International Monetary Fund and other such agencies.
 In spite of the NPP’s many faults, the economy had boomed under it.
 Ghana could only blossom from that point.

 That was not to be.
-The National Democratic Congress’s lack of message, policies and vision started to show soon as they assumed office.
+The National Democratic Congress’s lack of message, policies, and vision started to show soon as they assumed office.
 Most projects begun under the Kufuor government were dumped and new ones introduced.
 One of such was the STX affordable housing deal which never made it beyond the news.
-The first scandal was the payment of 51 million cedis as judgement debt to one of the party’s financiers, Alfred Woyome.
+The first scandal was the payment of 51 million cedis as judgment debt to one of the party’s financiers, Alfred Woyome.

 Shockingly the late President admitted at a presser that he had asked his officials not to pay the money, but he had been ignored.
 This was followed by the GYEEDA scandals where millions were paid to companies owned by Roland Agambire and others for no work done.
 This and many more corrupt deals were made on Mills’ watch.
 By the time of his death, the economy was in decline, and the public debt was ballooning.
 Our present economic malaise started under Mills’ government.